threlte/threlte/apps/docs/src/routes/concepts/disposal.md

 </Mesh>
 ```

+### Disposables

 Sometimes it's useful to manage the disposal of objects yourself.
-This is especially true of objects are shared across separately mounted component trees.
-Use the component [`<Disposables>`](/extras/disposables) to automatically opt-out of automatic disposal and provide objects that should be disposed on unmounting of the component.
+This is especially true if objects are shared across separately mounted component trees.

+The component [`<Disposables>`](/extras/disposables) switches off automatic disposal for all child components and disposes the objects provided to the property `disposables` on unmounting.

 ```svelte
 <script>